thinkthroughmath/datascope/Readme.md

 UNDER NO CIRCUMSTANCES SHOULD YOU COMMIT THE .env FILE ANYWHERE!!!

-We're only going to use HEROKU_POSTGRESQL_* vars; feel free to delete everything else.

-Make sure you've kept these values in your .env though (remove TARGET_URL if you want to use the HEROKU_POSTGRESQL_* vars):
+Now go edit .env.
+Make sure you keep these variables (or add them if you never had them):

     RACK_ENV=development
     DATABASE_URL=postgres://localhost/datascope

+Delete anything you don't care about.
+Keep the database urls but change their var names to be TARGET_(\d)_([A-Z]) where (\d) is the order in which you'd like to see the databases displayed, and ([A-Z]) is the name you'd like displayed for this database.

+For example, here is what you should have if you want to see the connections for MASTER then ENROLLMENTS:

+    RACK_ENV=development
+    DATABASE_URL=postgres://localhost/datascope
+    TARGET_0_MASTER=postgres://...
+    TARGET_1_ENROLLMENTS=postgres://...